 To monitor a running experiment or see the results of a concluded experiment, click the Reporting tab at the top of the experiment detail page.
-You can also view your results in Google Analytics.In this article:
+You can also see the input data and raw computations on those input data in Google Analytics.

 Elements of an Optimize report

 Optimize reports contain a wealth of data about your experience, including its status and how your variants performed against your objective.
 The report includes a summary at the top with key information about its status and actionable data in a series of charts and tables.

 The summary header displays actionable data about your experiment’s primary objective – including its status, sessions, and recommendation – right at the top of the report.
 In this example, you see your experiment's status (running), the number of experiment sessions (54k), recommendation (keep it running), and the start and end times.

 The summary header contains a prominent status message and submessage which provide important information about your experiment.
 Following are some of the status messages that you may see in the summary header of your experiment's report.

 Optimize needs time to process data provided by Analytics, so this message is normal.
 Data collection and processing schedules vary by product and you should expect a slight delay between when data is collected and when it gets processed by Optimize.